Former certified fitness professional who remains an active exercise ambassador.

 Who Needs Deep Breathing or Power Breathing?

-- Public speakers benefit by having complete control of their breath thus allowing them to speak fully with poise and and self-confidence.
+- Public speakers benefit by having complete control of their breath thus allowing them to speak fully with poise and self-confidence.

 - All athletes benefit from greater lung power.